KernelTuner/kernel_tuner/roadmap.md

  * Turn the C backend into a more general compiler backend
  * A get_parameterized_kernel_source function to return the parameterized kernel source for inspection
  * Function to generate wrapper kernels for directly calling/testing device functions
- * Function to instrument source files with parameter values after tuning